ab31mohit/VI_ASSIGNMENT/README.md

 sim_vehicle.py -v ArduCopter
 ```
 ***NOTE:***
-- In case you fine errors like `sim_vehicle.py : command not found`, then run this command :
+- In case you get errors like `sim_vehicle.py : command not found`, then run this command :
 ```
 echo "export PATH=$PATH:$HOME/ardupilot/Tools/autotest:$HOME/.local/bin" >> ~/.bashrc
 ```

 - Allowing multiple UDP out ports for SITL:

-    - By default the Copter-4.5 build out only 1 udp port for conneciton.
+    - By default the Copter-4.5 build out at only 1 udp port for connection.

     - You can check this by running this command:
         ```